JEP 238: Multi-Release JAR Files

 jar root - A.class - B.class - C.class - D.class

-Suppose there are alternate versions of A and B that can take advantage of Java 8 features, and yet another version of A that can take advantage of Java 9 features.
+Suppose there are alternate versions of A and B that can take advantage of Java 9 features.
 We can bundle them into a single JAR as follows:

 In a JDK that does not support MRJARs, only the classes and resources in the root directory will be visible, and the two packagings will be indistinguishable.
 In a JDK that does support MRJARs, the directories corresponding to any later Java platform release would be ignored; it would search for classes and resources first in the Java platform-specific directory corresponding to the currently-running major Java platform release version, then search those for lower versions, and finally the JAR root.
-On a Java 9 JDK, it would be as if there were a JAR-specific class path containing first the version 9 files, then the version 8 files, and then the JAR root; on a Java 8 JDK, this class path would contain only the version 8 files and the JAR root.
+On a Java 9 JDK, it would be as if there were a JAR-specific class path containing first the version 9 files, and then the JAR root; on a Java 8 JDK, this class path would contain only the JAR root.

 By this scheme, it is possible for versions of a class designed for a later Java platform release to override the version of that same class designed for an earlier Java platform release.
-In the example above, when running on an MRJAR-aware Java 8 JDK, it would see the 8-specific versions of A and B and the general versions of C and D; on an MRJAR-aware Java 9 JDK, it would see the 9-specific version of A and the 8-specific version of B; on older or non-MRJAR-aware JDKs it would only see the base versions of all.
+In the example above, when running on an MRJAR-aware Java 9 JDK, it would see the 9-specific versions of A and B and the general versions of C and D; on a future MRJAR-aware Java 10 JDK, it would see the 10-specific version of A and the 9-specific version of B; on older or non-MRJAR-aware JDKs it would only see the base versions of all.

 JAR metadata, such as that found in the